iamkiranrajput/aws-storage-service/README.md

 ## License

-This project is licensed under the MIT License[license.md].
+This project is licensed under the MIT License.
+[LICENSE.md](LICENSE.md)
 ---